TJMChan/ChromisPOS/README.md

 * Fixed Stock level retrievals
 * Fixed number checking on sales screen
 * Fixed Customer Discount issue in Customer Panel
+* Fixed bug #156, where the use of auto table refresh in restaurant mode causes free heap memory to be used up over time causing Chromis to hang

 ### Building JAR file

 See [Netbeans Installation Manual](https://sourceforge.net/projects/chromispos/files/Source%20Code/)